A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Commutativity

 As in Appendix~\ref{app:compatibility}, we work modulo strict symmetric monoidal coherences and the coherence laws of each control functor.
-We will use the finite generating family $\mathcal{G}$ obtained by the normalisation procedure \textsc{Separate} (Corollary~\ref{corollary-Greducible}) to reduce the commutativity statement to a finite list of generator-level commutations.
+We use the factor normalisation of Lemma~\ref{lem:separate-terminates} to reduce the commutativity statement to a finite list of generator-level commutations.